The Diabetic Brain

 I understand your concern.
 But don’t worry; I created a free program to support you.
 It’s my 30 Day, Low-Carb No-Cheat Challenge.
 Simply click the link and follow the prompts to join.

 Although many people transition to eating low-carb, they don’t always understand the background.
 But I really want you to discover why you should run your body on ketones instead of glucose.
 When you’re dependent on glucose, you need food every few hours.
 Each time you eat, your blood sugar rises, then abruptly falls.
-You lose a correct amount of insulin to your brain leading to build-up of plaque in your brain that’s the hallmark symptom of Alzheimer’s, along with atrophy of the hippocampus and frontal lobe.
+You lose a correct amount of Fat Storing Hormone to your brain leading to build-up of plaque in your brain that’s the hallmark symptom of Alzheimer’s, along with atrophy of the hippocampus and frontal lobe.

 Alzheimer’s is quite rightly a disease to be dreaded.
 No one wants to end up losing their memory, their judgement, or their ability to go about their everyday lives.